svsool/axios-better-stacktrace/README.md

   at processTicksAndRejections (node:internal/process/task_queues:80:21)
 ```

-Axios error with axios-better-stacktrace plugin:
+Axios error with an axios-better-stacktrace plugin:

 ```
 Error: Request failed with status code 500